top of page

 Towards a Future Framework

 To navigate these challenges, a global dialogue is essential.
-This dialogue should involve stakeholders from diverse backgrounds: neuroscientists, ethicists, legal experts, policymakers, and representatives from the public.
+This dialogue should involve stakeholders from diverse backgrounds: patients, clinicians, scientists, ethicists, legal experts, policymakers, and representatives from the public.
 Such multidisciplinary cooperation can pave the way for a regulatory framework that supports innovation while robustly safeguarding individual rights and societal values.

 The newly emerging field of neuro-rights, for instance, is prompting some countries to consider specific laws that would protect individuals against abuse or coercive use of neurotechnology.
 This includes proposals for 'mental privacy' or 'cognitive liberty' as new human rights.